PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ## Overview

 The `timewalk` function provides powerful traversal of musical piece structures with **temporal coordination** across measures.
-This ensures proper musical time ordering essential for formatting, MIDI generation, and finding musical elements.
+This ensures proper musical time ordering essential for formatting, analysis, and finding musical elements.

 This guide demonstrates how to use the `timewalk` function for musical data processing.
-The examples show practical operations like finding pitches, transposing melodies, and generating MIDI output.
+The examples show practical operations like finding pitches, transposing melodies, and analyzing musical data.
 As the timewalker supports both direct lazy sequences and transducers, you'll see both approaches throughout.

 ## Prerequisites and Intended Audience